Cisco Umbrella

 A mix of SASE journey types will be expected, but you need a consistent, unique policy over this SASE deployment mix.
 Therefore, we must strive for a compatible network and security function anywhere for continuous service.

 As a second stage to consider, most are looking for multi-security services, not just a CASB or a Firewall.
 A large number of organizations are looking for multi-function cloud security services.
-And once you move to the cloud, you will increase efficiency and gain the benefits of multi-fiction cloud-delivered security services.
+Once you move to the cloud, you will increase efficiency and benefit from multi-functional cloud-delivered security services.

 SASE Network: Combined all security functions

 So, the other initial step to SASE is to combine security services into a cloud-delivered service.
 All security functions are now delivered from one place, dispersed globally with PoPs.
-This can be done with Cisco Umbrella.
-Cisco Umbrella is a multi-function security SASE solution.
+This can be done with Cisco Umbrella, a multi-function security SASE solution.

 Cisco Umbrella integrates multiple services to manage protection and has all of this on one platform.
-Then, you can have this deployed to what locations it is needed.
+Then, you can deploy it to the locations where it is needed.
 For example, some sites only need the DNS-layer filtering; for others, you may need full CASB and SWGs.

 SASE Network: Combine security with networking

-So, once we have combined all security functions, we need to bring networking into security, which requires a flexible approach to meet multi-cloud at scale.
+Once we have combined all security functions, we need to integrate networking into security, which requires a flexible approach to meeting multi-cloud at scale.
 This is where we can introduce SD-WAN as a starting point of convergence.
-The benefits of SD-WAN are clear.
-Dynamic segmentation, application optimization, cloud networking, integrated analytics & assurance.
+SD-WAN’s benefits are clear: dynamic segmentation, application optimization, cloud networking, integrated analytics, and assurance.
 So, we are covering technology stacks and how the operations team consumes the virtual overlay features.

 Cisco SD-WAN use cases that can help you transform your WAN edge with deeper cloud integration and rapid access to SASE Cisco.
 So you can have Cisco Umbrella cloud security available from the SD-WAN controller and vice versa.
 So this is a good starting point.